Anasief/Bikeshare---DataAnalysis/README.md

   - bikeshare.py

  ## How to run
- In order to run this unzip the 'Data' file and copy the 3 .csv files to the main directory with the bikeshare.py file and use the terminal to run the file.
+ In order to run this unzip the 'Data' file then copy the 3 .csv files to the main directory with the bikeshare.py file and use the terminal to run the file.